tonethar/IGME-230-GDD-2017-Fall/notes/pixi-js-1.md

 About PixiJS - here's what the [creator says about it](https://www.youtube.com/watch?v=OWsz19OFUpc&t=32)
 - 2D Rendering Engine - put stuff on the screen - designed for speed and performance
 - Primarily you get sprites and a scene graph, but not a full game engine.
 Game engines have physics, sound, etc
-- Uses WebGL for drawing - which is fast because WebGL runs on the GPU!
+- Uses [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) for drawing - which is fast because WebGL runs on the GPU!
 - Basically is a "wrapper" for WebGL.
-- Seamlessly falls back to &lt;canvas> on older browsers
+- Seamlessly falls back to [&lt;canvas>](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) on older browsers
 - Easy to use
 - Free and Open Source
-- Originally created as a Flash replacement, some of the API is similar
+- Originally created as a [Flash](https://en.wikipedia.org/wiki/Adobe_Flash) replacement, much of the API is similar

 ## Contents
 <!--- Local Navigation --->